 Back in the Properties window, go to the Delivery tab and click on Advanced (1).

-In the Advanced Delivery window, type in the Fully-qualified domain name (1) you'd like to use for the destination SMTP server.
+In the Advanced Delivery window, type in the Fully-qualified domain name (1) you'd like to use for the destination SMTP mail server.
 It does not have to be the same as the FQDN of the computer itself.
-If you're configuring this IIS SMTP relay server to use with Office 365, in the Smart host (2) field, define your Office 365 MX endpoint. and click OK (3).
+If you're configuring this SMTP server to use with Office 365, in the Smart host (2) field, define your Office 365 MX endpoint. and click OK (3).

 Add Allowed IPs in the IIS SMTP Server